shigeya-dd/rum-chrome-extension/README.md

 - Please check the [document](https://docs.datadoghq.com/real_user_monitoring/) for Datadog RUM.

 ## How to setup
+- Clone or download this repository to your PC.
 - `contents.js`
   - `applicationId`: Your applicaton ID
   - `clientToken`: Your client token